brendaferrari/PepToCodes/README.md

 # PepToCodes (1.0.0) - Peptides to Codes

-Script developed to transform the amino acid smiles to one letter code or three letter code for latter analysis.
+Script developed to transform the amino acid smiles to one letter code or three letter code for later analysis.

 <img src="resources/images/Peptocodes.png" width="570">